WirVsVirus-Virtuelle-Stimmungsringe/stimmungsringe_app/README.md

 ## Configuration

-- Configuration for development may be set via `.env` file.
+- Configuration for development may be set via `config/.env` file.
 For starters you can copy the template from `.env.example`.
-- Configuration for production may be changed in file `config.yaml`.
+- Configuration for production may be changed in file `config/config.yaml`.

 ## BloC: